Ana Cheri Lets It All Hang Out In ‘Oiled Up’ Swimsuit Snap

 “How glow-ious you look,” one fan wrote.

-One follower said told Cheri that she was the “epitome of hot girl summer,” while another noticed the “glittering gold curves.”
+One follower told Cheri that she was the “epitome of hot girl summer.”

 Fans also left behind fire and heart emojis to let Cheri know just what they thought of the snap.